srainsdon/Ansicle-Docker/readme.md

 # Learning Docker Control From Ansible

-This is my way of learning how do docker from ansible
+This is my way of learning how to do docker from ansible